Off Peak Saver 3 Rate tariff - Terms & conditions

 - Your old supplier prevents us from taking over the supply.

-- After taking all reasonable steps, we are prevented from taking over your supply for reasons which are beyond our control (for example, if Ofgem prevents us from supplying your gas or electricity or you do something that prevents us from taking over the supply).
+- Something beyond our control happens, even though we’ve done everything reasonable (for example, if you do something that prevents us from taking over the supply).

-2.3 We may also charge you for our reasonable costs that are not set out in our price list.
-These may include the following.
+2.4 We can also charge you for reasonable costs that aren't included in our tariffs.
+These can include costs arising from the following.

-- Our costs of inspecting, reading or working on your meter when you ask us to but there is no problem with your
+- Inspecting or working on your meter if you ask us to but there’s no problem with it.

-- Where you do not keep an agreed appointment with us or our agents at the property.
+- Visiting your property when you haven’t kept an agreed appointment with us or our agents.

-- Where you interfere with your gas or electricity meter or steal gas or electricity.
+- You interfering with your gas or electricity meter, or stealing gas or electricity.